What do “tomodachi” and “yuujin” mean in Japanese?

 Below are the new words used in the example sentence.

 - boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
 This is used mainly by boys and young males.
-In the example, this works together with “no” to say “my” in Japanese.
+In the example, this works together with no to mean ‘my’ in Japanese.

 - subarashii – 素晴らしい (すばらしい) : an i-adjective meaning ‘wonderful’ or such in Japanese.

-This is a typical usage of “yuujin”.
-As it is more polite than “tomodachi”, the example sentence sounds more polite as well.
-When we want to say “friend” in very formal situations, “yuujin” can be a better option.
+This is a typical usage of yuujin.
+As it is more polite than tomodachi, the example sentence sounds more polite as well.
+When we want to refer to a friend or friends in very formal situations, yuujin can be a better option.

 Summary

-- tomodachi – 友達 (ともだち) : a noun meaning ‘friend’ in Japanese.
+- tomodachi – 友達 (ともだち) : a noun meaning a ‘friend’ in Japanese.
 This can also work as plural.
-This is literally the plural form of “friend” in Japanese.
+This is grammatically the plural form of the Japanese friend.
 Today, however, native speakers often use this as a singular noun to mean a ‘friend’ in Japanese.
 In Japanese, the border between plural and singular nouns is very ambiguous.
 In many cases, anyway, we can use this noun to mean a ‘friend’ or ‘friends’ in Japanese.

-- yuujin – 友人 (ゆうじん) : a noun meaning ‘friend’ in Japanese.
+- yuujin – 友人 (ゆうじん) : a noun meaning a ‘friend’ in Japanese.
 This can also work as plural, but native speakers rarely use this to mean ‘friends’ in Japanese.
-Literally, this noun can be considered as the singular form of “tomodachi”.
-Native speakers, however, have already shifted “tomodachi” back to a singular.
-So, they don’t often need to use “yuujin”.
-Interestingly, after the shift, “yuujin” remains as a polite expression for ‘friend’.
+Native speakers have already changed tomodachi back to a singular noun.
+So, they don’t have to use this noun that often.
+Still, very interestingly, this noun survives as a polite expression.

 Hope my explanations are understandable and helpful for Japanese learners.